Missy Higgins

-Melissa Morrison Higgins (born 19 August 1983), known professionally as Missy Higgins, is an Australian singer-songwriter and musician.
-Her Australian number-one albums are The Sound of White (2004), On a Clear Night (2007) and The Ol' Razzle Dazzle (2012), and her singles include "Scar", "Steer" and "Where I Stood".
-Higgins was nominated for five ARIA Music Awards in 2004 and won 'Best Pop Release' for "Scar".
+Melissa Morrison "Missy" Higgins (born 19 August 1983) is an Australian singer-songwriter and musician.
+Her most popular singles include "Scar", "Steer", and "Where I Stood".
+Her Australian number-one albums are The Sound of White (2004), On a Clear Night (2007) and The Ol' Razzle Dazzle (2012).
+In 2018, she released a greatest hits album called The Special Ones.

+Higgins was nominated for five ARIA Music Awards in 2004 and won Best Pop Release for "Scar".
 In 2005, she was nominated for seven more awards and won five.
-Higgins won her seventh ARIA in 2007.
-Her third album, The Ol' Razzle Dazzle, was released in Australia in June 2012 (July 2012 in the US).
-As of August 2014, Higgins' first three studio albums had sold over one million units.

-Higgins' fourth studio album, OZ, was released in September 2014 and consists of cover versions of Australian composers, as well as a book of related essays.
+Nominated for many more, Higgins won her seventh ARIA in 2007 and two more in 2012, including Best Adult Contemporary Album for The Ol' Razzle Dazzle.

 Alongside her music career, Higgins pursues interests in animal rights and the environment, endeavouring to make her tours carbon neutral.
-In 2010 she made her acting debut in the feature film Bran Nue Dae and also performed on its soundtrack.
+In 2009, she made her acting debut in the music feature film Bran Nue Dae and also performed on its soundtrack.

-Biography

-Early life
+Early life and education

-Higgins was born in Melbourne, to Christopher Higgins, an English-Australian general practitioner, and Margaret (née Morrison), an Australian childcare centre operator.
+Melissa Morrison Higgins was born in Melbourne on 19 August 1983 to Christopher Higgins, an English-Australian general practitioner, and Margaret (née Morrison), an Australian childcare centre operator.
 Her sister, Nicola, is seven years older and her brother, David, six years older.
 Higgins learned to play classical piano from age six, following in the footsteps of Christopher and David, but realised she wanted to be a singer at about 12, when she appeared in an Armadale Primary School production of Andrew Lloyd Webber's musical Joseph and the Amazing Technicolor Dreamcoat.
 Bored with practice, she gave up playing piano at that time.

 Hoping for more freedom, she urged her parents to send her to Geelong Grammar School, an independent boarding school that her siblings attended.
 At Geelong, Higgins took up the piano again, this time playing jazz and performing with her brother David's group on weekends.
 Introverted by nature, Higgins found that piano practice helped her cope with living at boarding school.

 At 15, while attending Geelong Grammar's Timbertop, she wrote "All for Believing" for a school music assignment, completing it just hours before the deadline.
 The assignment earned an A and she performed her song in front of classmates.
 She approached a Melbourne record company and was told that they wanted more than one song.
 She wrote more songs and worked with the Kool Skools project, which enables students to record music.

 In 2001, Missy's sister Nicola entered "All for Believing" on her behalf in Unearthed, radio station Triple J's competition for unsigned artists.
-The song won the competition and was added to the station's play list.
+The song won the competition and was added to the station's playlist.